 MIHA collects self-reported information about maternal and infant experiences and about maternal attitudes and behaviors before, during and shortly after pregnancy.
-To read more about how MIHA data are used to guide public health programs and services to improve the health of mothers and infants in California go to our
+To read more about how MIHA data are used to guide public health programs and services to improve the health of mothers and infants in California go to our Successes page.

-Center on Social Disparities in Health at the University of California, San Francisco .
+MIHA is a collaborative effort of the Maternal, Child and Adolescent Health (MCAH) and the Women, Infant & Children (WIC) Division of the California Department of Public Health and the Center for Health Equity at the University of California, San Francisco .
 The MIHA project is supported by the California Department of Public Health using federal funds from the Title V Maternal and Child Health Block Grant and the Special Supplemental Nutrition Program for Women, Infants and Children.

 2016-2018 Statewide, County and Regional MIHA Data Snapshots are available.
 Please contact MIHA for Snapshot files.